Does Alternative Medicine Work? Don’t Believe the Hype

 In fact, one leading homeopathic flu remedy sells for about $20 on Amazon.
 The active ingredients?
 Duck heart and liver extract.

 Furthermore, these products simply don’t work any better than the placebos, as showed by a comprehensive meta-analysis examining over 14,000 patients.
-Within the past few months, the United States FTC has even gone so far as to change its policy on homeopathic products: They will no longer be allowed to be sold in the U.S. unless they carry visible claims that these remedies are not supported with scientific evidence and not accepted by modern doctors.
+Within the past few months, the United States’ Federal Trade Commission has even gone so far as to change its policy on homeopathic products: They will no longer be allowed to be sold in the U.S. unless they carry visible claims that these remedies are not supported with scientific evidence and not accepted by modern doctors.

-Bottom Line: Alternative Medicine That’s Been Proven Is Just Medicine
+Bottom Line: Proven Alternative Medicine Is Just Medicine

 Comedian and skeptic Tim Minchin couldn’t have said it better: “Do you know what they call alternative medicine that’s been proved to work?
 Medicine!”